 Early Years Foundation Stage (EYFS)

-In our school our EYFS class is our Reception class, children start in the September in the year in which they turn 5.
+In our school our EYFS class is our Busy Bees Reception class, children start in the September in the year in which they turn 5.
 The curriculum is based on 17 areas of learning which are broken down into milestones culminating in the Early Learning Goal (ELG).
 Children's learning is focussed on three characteristics of effective learning: playing and exploring, active learning, creative and critical thinking.

 Teaching in EYFS is centres on pupils interests, the 17 areas are planned for through a theme, such as 'growing', or centred around a book, activities are planned for inside and out so children can access the 17 areas of learning.
-Through skilled questioning teachers take pupils leanring forward guiding them to discover new skills.
+Through skilled questioning teachers take pupils learning forward guiding them to discover new skills.
 Most learning is child initiated a small proportion is teacher led, such as handwriting, letter formation, maths skills, reading and phonics.

 The children have a daily phonics session (see section on phonics) which starts at phase 1/2 or 3 depending on the individuals starting points.

 EYFS children learn to read using the books available in school which are banded in colours.